KanoComputing/mongoose-profanity/README.md

 A plugin to auto-moderate profanity in your content.

-Replaces offensive words with random inoffensive replacement words on save, incrementing a `flags` field counter and turning a `blackListed` field to `true` when `count` reaches a limit.
+Replaces offensive words with random inoffensive replacement words on save, adding an entry to the `flags` field and turning a `blackListed` field to `true` when the length of `flags` reaches a limit.

 It can be customised to simply obscure bad words with a symbol and configured with custom list of forbidden words and replacements.